|12-11-2011, 09:28 PM||#1|

-Location: Tryin' To Get Outta MD
+Location: Close To Getting Outta MD

 A formally faired bike will maybe pass without the fairing and shield, but you need a working headlight, turn signals, and mirrows.
 If there is stuff falling off or not secured properly, it will probably fail.
 It also depends on if you get a nit-picky inspector.

 MD vehicle inspection is basically common sense.
 They don't take anything apart, it is mostly a visual inspection.
 If you take a POS in to have it inspected, it will probably fail.